-The Council's Health and Social Care Commissioning Division lacks direction, and is unable to support the wider Council in achieving its aims.
+The Council's Health and Social Care Commissioning Division lacks direction, and is unable to support the wider

 1. The Council will develop an implementation plan which supports the wider strategy.
 This implementation plan will clearly set out the goals for the Council, how these will be achieved and the method for monitoring the success of this strategy.